NVIDIA/optix-toolkit/README.md

 work.
 Although it is currently focused on texturing, much of the library is generic and can be adapted to load arbitrary data on demand, such as per-vertex data like colors or normals.

 A quick start guide is provided below.
-For additional information, please see the [OptiX Programming Guide Guide](https://raytracing-docs.nvidia.com/optix7/guide/index.html#demand_loading#demand-loaded-sparse-textures) (section 15).
+For additional information, please the [user guide in the docs subdirectory](docs/README.md).

 API documentation for the Demand Loading library can be generated via `make docs` after configuring CMake.